 By the end of the 19th century, the Restoration Movement was sharply divided over the matter of instrumental music.
 Those adopting instruments identified themselves as Disciples of Christ or Christian Churches.
 Those refraining from using instruments called their congregations Churches of Christ.
 The instrument (or lack of one) had become a test of fellowship.
 The Churches of Christ have long maintained that there is no scriptural authority for instruments in worship.
 We have based our conclusion on our traditional CENI-S hermeneutic along with scrutinizing the definition of the Greek word “Psallo” and by appealing to secular history.
 In this article, I will not re-hash all the old arguments.
 They are well known and well documented elsewhere.
 I would like to consider a few thoughts that are not generally considered when studying this issue.

 To Play or Not to Play?

 Are our objections to instruments based on a logical and consistent interpretation of the Scriptures?
 Can we object to the use of an instrument based on a direct command?
-No, because there are no direct commands which direct us to use instruments or refrain from using them.
+No, because there are no direct commands which command us to use instruments or refrain from using them.
 The same is true regarding necessary inferences.
 Should we object to the use of instruments because there are no approved examples of their use?
 No, because approved examples are not a valid means determining what is and is not authorized by God (please refer to the articles “Are Approved Examples Binding?
 (Part 1)“, “Are Approved Examples Binding?
 (Part 2)” and “Pattern Theology“).
 Since the Bible is silent regarding instruments, may we conclude they are therefore forbidden?
 No, because when God has given no instruction we are free to choose our course of action.